What is IDCW in a mutual fund?

 Investing in an IDCW mutual fund is a great alternative to conventional investment instruments like fixed deposits or savings schemes.

-Senior citizens and investors who want to access low-risk returns can always consider IDCW mutual funds to brighten their investment portfolio.
+Senior citizens and investors who want to access low-risk returns can always consider IDCW mutual funds to brighten their investment portfolios.

 Tax benefits associated with IDCW in mutual funds